aplteam/Cider/docs/Cider-User-Guide.md

 #### 3. Bringing the code into the workspace

-In this step all files with supported file extensions (See LINK's documentation for details) found in `source` and any sub folder are established in the workspace in `{parent}.{projectSpace}`.
+In this step, all files with supported file extensions (See LINK's documentation for details) found in `source` and any subfolder are established in the workspace in `{parent}. {projectSpace}`.

-In order to achieve this Cider uses LINK[^link].
+To achieve this Cider uses LINK[^link].

 Note that from now on we will refer to:

 `{parent}.{projectSpace}` as _the root of a project_.

-By default a link is established between the root of the project and the folder.
-When your intention is to work on the project (read: change the code) then this is the obvious thing to do.
+By default, a link is established between the root of the project and the folder.
+When you intend to work on the project (read: change the code) then this is the obvious thing to do.

 A> ### LINK's `watch` parameter
 A>